-Out of 111 cultures, less than half grew an identifiable pathogen: 41 strains of E. coli, 1 S. aureus, 3 S. saprophyticus, 2 E. aerogenes, 2 P. mirabilis, and 1 K. pneumoniae.
-There were also four cultures positive for S. agalactiae, one of which also grew E. coli.
+Out of 111 cultures, less than half grew an identifiable pathogen: 41 E. coli, 1 S. aureus, 3 S. saprophyticus, 2 E. aerogenes, 2 P. mirabilis, and 1 K. pneumoniae.
+There were also 4 S. agalactiae, one of which also grew E. coli.
 The remainder were contaminated, grew normal flora, or had no growth (Table 3).
-The following resistance frequencies were recorded based on which antibiotics were tested: 4/44 (9%) 12.44 nitrofurantoin, (27%) TMP-SMX, 4/43 (9%)fluoroquinolones, and 28/45 (62%) beta-lactams.
+The following resistance frequencies were recorded based on which antibiotics were tested: 4/44 (9%) nitrofurantoin, 12.44 (27%) TMP-SMX, 4/43 (9%) fluoroquinolones, 28/45 (62%) beta-lactams.
 We identified two instances where UCs showed resistance to the initial prescription with no record of those patients being contacted or offered alternative treatment.